medseek-engineering/iui-basic-module/README.md

 - `npm run server` - creates a small web server - useful for building

 ## Build
-**Note:** if you make changes, you must run **npm run build** to rebuild the combined files in the 'dist' directory.
-You may need to also update the package.json version number.
+**Note:** if you make changes, you must run `npm run build` to rebuild the combined files in the 'dist' directory.
+You will need to also update the package.json version number.

 ## Changelog